Nat1405/seng480/chapter.md

 Aspect|Details
 :---|:---
 Scenario Name|API Response Time
-Business Goals|Have a high performance API allowing for a responsive user experience and low latency mobile applications Quality Attribute|Performance
+Business Goals|Have a high performance API allowing for a responsive user experience and a low latency client Quality Attribute|Performance
-Stimulus|Source requests data from an API endpoint while server is under load Stimulus Source|User or Mobile/Web Application Response| Server sends request data
+Stimulus|Source requests data from an API endpoint while server is under load Stimulus Source|Client or 3rd Party Integration Response| Server sends response data
 Response Measure|Data is received within 30 milliseconds of the request being sent